Arson in royal dockyards: Prosecution

-Only one prosecution was brought under the Act.
-In that case, the Scottish saboteur John the Painter (also known as James Hill or John Aitken) was prosecuted and executed in 1777 for setting the rope house at Portsmouth Royal Dockyard on fire.
-He was hanged from the mizzenmast of the frigate HMS Arethusa, the highest gallows erected in British history, with the frigate moored at Portsmouth Royal Dockyards in view of the damage he had caused.
+Only one prosecution is known to have been brought under the 1772 act; The Scottish saboteur John the Painter (also known as James Hill or John Aitken) was tried in March 1777 at the Hampshire spring assizes in Winchester Castle, for having set fire to the rope house at Portsmouth Royal Dockyard the previous December.
+He was found guilty and hanged from the mizzenmast of the frigate HMS Arethusa, the highest gallows erected in British history, with the ship moored at Portsmouth Royal Dockyards within view of the damage he had caused.
 A crowd of 20,000 gathered to witness the hanging.
+John the Painter had also tried to burn merchant vessels in Bristol, in response to which a bill was introduced in the Commons extending the 1772 act from naval to private ships and docks; but it was dropped at committee stage.